 I bought 4 tubes of Glossier Cloud Paint.
-Why? because I’m CRAZY to pay $18 for a 10ml of gel-cream blush!
+Because I’m CRAZY to pay $18 for a 10ml of gel-cream blush!

-Glossier Cloud Paint are easy, quick and natural – if you ask me to describe in 3 words.
+Glossier Cloud Paint is easy, quick and natural – if you ask me to describe it in 3 words.
 I see them as cheek tints.
 You get plenty of freedom to dance with the creamy texture.
-Once you dot the cheeks, blend with fingers or using a stripling brush.
-And (whoa) -> you are more likely to see a sheer tint that looks natural, healthy bit of a sheen.
-I love the blendability & been able to layer the shades on top of one another.
+Once you dot the cheeks, blend with your fingers or use a stripling brush.
+And you are more likely to see a sheer tint (that looks natural) & a healthy bit of a sheen.
+I love how it blends & able to layer the shades on top of one another.
 The best is that these do not mess with your foundation nor the powder.

-However, as far as the longevity & pigmentation concerned, Glossier Cloud Paint definitely can be improved.
+BUT as far as the longevity & pigmentation is concerned, Glossier Cloud Paint definitely can be improved.
 I had to retouch, every 4 hours to hide ‘no-blush” face.
 And at these time I wish they were more pigmented.